 - Soil

-Step 1: Grab the rocks or perlite
+Step 1: Grab the pebbles or perlite

-Step 2: Add a coffee filter on top
+Step 2: Add a coffee filter

-Add a coffee filter on top.
 The coffee filter will obviously break down over time, and that’s fine.
 I use the coffee filter initially just to prevent too much soil getting packed down into the rocks.
 And I also think it helps to provide a barrier for the roots as the plant is growing.
 This is just a temporary measure to keep things tidy.

-Step 3: Add soil and plant!
+Step 3: Add soil and plant

 Add a layer of soil appropriate for your plant, pop the plant in, and then fill the soil in around the plant.
 It’s usually going to be a well-draining houseplant or succulent soil to facilitate water flow, and also because I don’t recommend using this method for any plant that is too finicky.